Elizabeth Barrett Browning: Family background

 Elizabeth Barrett had both maternal and paternal family who profited from slavery.
 Her father's family had lived in the colony of Jamaica since 1655, though her father chose to raise his family in England, while his business enterprises remained in Jamaica.
 Their wealth derived primarily from the ownership of slave plantations in the British West Indies.
 Edward Barrett owned 10000 acre of land in the estates of Cinnamon Hill, Cornwall, Cambridge, and Oxford in northern Jamaica.

 Elizabeth's maternal grandfather owned sugar plantations, sugar cane mills, glassworks and merchant ships, which traded between Jamaica and Newcastle upon Tyne.

 The family wished to hand down their name, stipulating that Barrett always should be held as a surname.
-In some cases, inheritance was given on condition that the name was used by the beneficiary; the British upper class had long encouraged this sort of name changing.
+In some cases, inheritance was given on condition that the name be used by the beneficiary; the British upper class had long encouraged this sort of name changing.
 Given this strong tradition, Elizabeth used "Elizabeth Barrett Moulton Barrett" on legal documents, and before she was married, she often signed herself "Elizabeth Barrett Barrett" or "EBB" (initials which she was able to keep after her wedding).